-Previous work has examined the security benefits of moving intrusion detection [8], and logging [3, 4] out of the guest e.g. to leverage the isolation and ability to interpose on all system events provided by the VMM.
-The benefits of trust and flexible assurance provided by placing components such as the firewall outside of the VM [7] have also been explored.
+A body of existing work has already examined the security benefits of moving intrusion detection [8], and logging [3, 4] out of the guest e.g. to leverage the isolation provided by a VMM and ability to interpose on all system events.
+Other work has also examined the benefits of trust and flexible assurance provided by placing components such as the firewall outside of the VM [7].

-Recent projects have examined how virtualization can enhance manageability [11], mobility [10], and security [3, 4, 7, 8].
+A variety of recent projects have examined how virtualization can enhance manageability [11], mobility [10] and security [3, 4, 7, 8].
 Unfortunately, this work has only considered single hosts or assumed an entirely new organizational paradigm (e.g. utility computing), overlooking how virtual machine technology impacts security in current organizations.